Dr-Incognito/V2Ray-Desktop/README.md

 You can get the latest release at [Releases Page](https://github.com/Dr-Incognito/V2Ray-Desktop/releases).

+**Notes:**
-**Note:** The AppImage for Linux is built in Ubuntu 18.04.
+- The AppImage for Linux is built in Ubuntu 18.04.
 Linux with GLIBC (Version < 2.27) may have problems using this AppImage.
 Please consider building it from source.

-If you want to build it from source,  your Qt version should be at equal or greater than  5.14.
-UI files use QtQuick 2.14  which was released with Qt 5.14.
+- You need Qt >= 5.14 to compile the source code.

 ## Features